saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

 <br />
 And social distancing ....

-Thursday, March 12, 2020, right around 5:00 pm I was packing up my stuff at work when I suddenly got texts, VMs, emails about school closing.
-I sent a message to the team, notifying them about the situation and letting them know I'd be working from home for a while.
-Right then, our CEO walked by.
-Shortly, he sent a message to everyone: "... if you are a parent and are dealing with school closures next week and childcare is an issue for you, please feel free to WFH for the duration of those closures...".
-At Tandem (where I work), we WFH on Wednesdays, so I am very well setup for remote work.
+Thursday, March 12, 2020, we were notified that schools are closing for a week, followed by Spring Break.
+I notified my colleagues and CEO that I have to WFH for the duration of the school closure.
+The good thing is that I am very well setup for remote work.
 However, the difference is, I had a quiet place to work from home on Wednesdays and I was about to lose that with homeschooling.

 What went through my head was: It's just a week .. or two (hopefully).. we got this!
-But before we know it, we're in week 5...
+But before we know it, we're in week 7...

 We tried many things, including, print daily schedule and leaving notes for the boys about what to do, and when we're busy.
 Simply it didn't work!
 It's not easy to work full-time and teach 2 kids at different grade levels (this is easily 3 full-time jobs) in addition to daily house chores, workout, etc, somethings' gotta give...